 Suddenly discussions about what could or could not go in the design felt like conversations, rather than just the developer constantly saying “no!”.
 You want a huge header image at the top of the page?
 Sure.
 But that’s 100k of your budget used up, so you’ll have to lose a weight or two of web font to bring things back under the limit.
 Or maybe we can claw some of that back by removing the slider, and save on both JS and the extra images?

 Deciding on the size of the budget is something that needs to be decided on a per-project basis, and will decide on many factors.
-Erring on the side of smaller rather than larger is always going to be better, but it’s important to be realistic with it too - it is hard to treat pie-in-the-sky numbers seriously because everyone will know that in all honesty they are never going to be hit.
+Erring on the side of smaller rather than larger is always going to be better, but it’s important to be realistic with it too - it is hard to treat pie-in-the-sky numbers seriously because everyone will know that realistically they are never going to be hit.

 The important point is to look at every decision, right through the design/build process, as something that has consequence.
 Having a pre-defined ‘budget’ is a clear, tangible way to frame decisions about what can and can’t be be included, and at a suitably early stage in the project.
 It can also potentially provide some justification to the client about why certain things have been omitted (or rather, swapped out for something else).